imohmmed/sports/replit.md

 ### Technical Implementations

 The backend is a minimal Express.js + TypeScript server that provides:
-- **Channel Listing API**: Public endpoint (`/api/channels`) returning all available channels with their quality options
+- **Channel Listing API**: Public endpoint (`/api/channels`) returning all available channels with category, servers, and quality options
-- **Stream URL Decryption**: Public endpoint (`/api/stream/:channelId/:quality`) that decrypts stored stream URLs
+- **Stream URL Decryption**: Public endpoint (`/api/stream/:channelId/:quality?server=main|BK`) that decrypts stored stream URLs for specified server
-- **HLS Proxy System**: Public endpoint (`/api/proxy-stream`) that proxies HLS streams to handle CORS and mixed content issues, including M3U8 playlist rewriting for absolute and relative URLs
+- **HLS Proxy System**: Public endpoint (`/api/proxy-stream?url=...`) that proxies HLS streams with hostname whitelist validation (tecflix.vip) to prevent SSRF attacks, including M3U8 playlist rewriting for absolute and relative URLs

 The frontend is a **pure client-side application** with:
 - **No Authentication**: Direct access to all channels and streams
 - **No Subscription Management**: All content is freely accessible
-- **Simple Navigation**: Home page with channel grid, player page for streaming
+- **Category Tabs**: Home page with tabs for Sports and News categories
+- **Server Selection**: Users can switch between main and BK backup servers
 - **Quality Selection**: Users can switch between FHD, HD, and LOW quality streams in real-time

 ### Feature Specifications

 - **Open Access**: No login or subscription required - all channels accessible to everyone
+- **Category System**: Separate tabs for Sports (beIN Sports) and News (44 channels) with channel counts
+- **Multi-Server Support**: Main and BK backup servers for each channel with automatic failover capability
-- **Stream Proxy System**: Backend proxies HLS streams to handle CORS, mixed content, and M3U8 playlist URL rewriting
+- **Stream Proxy System**: Backend proxies HLS streams with SSRF protection (hostname whitelist validation)
 - **Cross-Browser Fullscreen**: Standard fullscreen API for desktop/Android, native video fullscreen for iOS Safari
-- **Quality Switching**: Real-time quality changes (FHD/HD/LOW) without page reload
+- **Quality & Server Switching**: Real-time quality (FHD/HD/LOW) and server (main/BK) changes without page reload
 - **RTL Arabic UI**: Complete right-to-left layout with Arabic typography

 ### System Design Choices